 What is the Disease Model of Addiction?

+According to the Center on Addiction, the disease model of addiction states that addiction is a disease that is caused by a combination of behavioral, environmental, and biological factors.
+A person’s genetics can also have a great impact on the likelihood that they will develop an addiction (about 50 percent).5 The disease model of addiction also makes it clear that addiction changes the way the brain functions, and that if left untreated, addiction may increase in severity and eventually become life-threatening.
 Although the disease model of addiction is strongly supported by scientific evidence, it is still controversial.
 Some experts and individuals do not believe the evidence supports this, that its distinction as a disease has not led to more effective treatment methods, and that its impact on public policy has been modest.8

 How Does Addiction Change the Brain?